natritmeyer/site_prism/README.md

 end
 ```

-... you can check whether the section is present on the page or not:
+You can check whether the section is present on the page or not:

 ```ruby
 @home = Home.new